Dbpautt/trade-A-record/README.md

   - redirects to /signup if anonymous user
   - redirect to /records/:recordId/request if records invalid or records don't exist or offrerd record not owned by current user
   - body: (empty)

+- GET /trades/:tradeId
+  - redirects to /signup if anonymous user
+  - next 404 if trade invalid or trade don't exist
+  - renders trade's details if logged in

 - GET /profile
   - redirects to /signup if anonymous user